gemfire/spring-data-for-vmware-gemfire/documentation/reference/mapping.md

 `EntityInstantiators`, the `MappingPdxSerializer` also provides capabilities well beyond [ReflectionBasedAutoSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html).

-While Apache Geode's `ReflectionBasedAutoSerializer` conveniently uses Java Reflection to populate entities and uses regular expressions to identify types that should be handled (serialized and deserialized) by the serializer, it cannot, unlike `MappingPdxSerializer`, perform the
+While [vmware-gemfire-name]'s `ReflectionBasedAutoSerializer` conveniently uses Java Reflection to populate entities and uses regular expressions to identify types that should be handled (serialized and deserialized) by the serializer, it cannot, unlike `MappingPdxSerializer`, perform the